gaspode/YTSubs2WLED/README.md

 # YTSubs2WLED
-Script to fetch a YouTube profile's subscriber account and push to WLED system
+Script to fetch a YouTube profile's subscriber count and push to WLED system